-A lot of people put their house in a trust to avoid the probate process after their passing or for tax reasons and often use a trust as an estate planning tool, but due to changing circumstances, they may want to sell a home that is in a trust.
+A lot of people put their house in a trust to avoid the probate process after their passing or for tax reasons.
+A trust is also often used as an estate planning tool.
+But due to changing circumstances, a person may want to sell a home that is in a trust.
 Then, the first question is whether selling property in a trust is even possible?

 The simple answer is – yes.
 However, there are different types of trusts so the answer is, in truth, more complex.
 In this article, we’ll explain how trusts work, the different variations, and how you can sell a home that is in a trust when you are the trust settlor or the beneficiary.